By: Ben Richardson Last updated: January 27th, 2022

 Here is one more example.
 The Object Selection Tool did not do too bad a job, but the light colour of the pencil shaft makes it difficult to select easily against the white background.

 Here is a final tip.
 While preparing this article Photoshop kept crashing when I tried to use the Lasso Tool.
-When I described the issue in the Crash Report, Adobe automatically referred me to a help page that described how to disable the Image Graphics Processor which worked for me!
+The solution is to disable the Image Graphics Processor (advised by the Adobe customer support page too!)

 1. Go to the Edit menu, select Preferences and then Performance.